 Transport and spatial economics

-With applied microeconomic theory we explain the core mechanisms behind travel demand and the efficiency of transport services.
+With applied microeconomic theory we explain the core mechanisms behind travel demand and the efficiency of transport policies.
 Our group has over two decades of experience in the empirical and theoretical analysis of the wider economic benefits of transport improvements, with a specific focus on the measurement of agglomeration externalities.
-In the same time, we use applied economic theory to investigate the trade-offs behind pricing, capacity provision and subsidies in public transport.
+The group contributes to the transport economics community with new studies on the trade-offs behind pricing, capacity provision and subsidies in public transport.

 Resilience, risk and safety analyses

 Accident prevention and the improvement of the resilience of urban transport systems are one of the key priorities of contemporary transport policy.
 We use advance statistical methods to detect and explain incidents using large-scale demand and supply side datasets.
 Our empirical analyses put passenger experience to the centre of the mitigation of accident and incident impacts.